BitcoinDesign/Guide/guide/inheritance-wallet/overview.md

    retina = "/assets/images/guide/inheritance-wallet/overview/wallet-overview@2x.png"
    mobile = "/assets/images/guide/inheritance-wallet/overview/wallet-overview-mobile.png"
    mobileRetina = "/assets/images/guide/inheritance-wallet/overview/wallet-overview-mobile@2x.png"
-   alt-text = "An illustration showing the timeline of when the key sets will be unlocked." caption = "This is how the wallet will work under the hood." width = 1600 height = 800
+   alt-text = "A diagram showing the logic of how the key sets unlock over time." caption = "This is how the wallet will work under the hood." width = 1600 height = 800